Navaneeth272001/DA6401_Assignment_2/partA/README.md

 Note: There are actually two networks in the code, just to differentiate the answers to the question.
 For training the network, first cell and the 4th cell are necessary.

+Solution to each question is written in different cells for ease of reading the codes.

 The training will be logged to wandb project.

 Use wandb login before running the notebook.